BenIsenstein/React-Unstructured-Table/README.md

-# Open data app using React, Vite, UnoCSS
+# React table component demo using React, Vite, UnoCSS

-A react app using vite, unoCSS, and recharts.
+A react app using vite and UnoCSS.

 ## How to run this app locally